-IMPORTANT NOTICE Clean and wax the gelcoat surface prior to placing your boat in storage.
+IMPORTANT NOTICE Clean and wax the gelcoat surface prior to placing it in storage.

-When storing your boat, keep it in a clean and dry place so it is not affected by major temperature fluctuations and other conditions.
+When storing your boat, keep it in a clean and dry place so that is not affected by major variations in temperature and other conditions.
 You may store the boat assembled and partly inflated with a cover so as to protect it from direct sunlight, dirt, dust and pollution.

-For winterizing:

-- Clean and dry the boat, including seat cushions and any plywood components. - Completely drain all water from the hull and bilge compartment. - Disconnect and remove the battery. - Grease all metal moving parts and connections, including steering. - Properly close the fuel system to avoid any vapour leaks. - o If possible, allow air to circulate within the boat, a breathable canvas cover will help.
+- For winterizing: - o Clean and dry the boat, including seat cushions and any plywood components. - o Completely drain all water from the hull and bilge compartment. - Disconnect and remove the battery. - o Grease all metal moving parts and connections, including steering. - Properly close the fuel system to avoid any vapour leaks. - o If possible, allow air to circulate within the boat, a breathable canvas cover will help.